 Pictured from a position along the Merced River off Southside Drive in Yosemite Valley just before sunset as it glows.
 The phenomenon of this vista only occurs for only few days in February each year when several weather and climatic conditions are just right.
 [Photograph: Phil Hawkins/Reuters].

 The water is so transparent that it seems that this is a quite shallow lake.
-In fact, it is very deep.
-Springs and various creeks feed Ashley Lake and has crystal clear water where one can see depths down to 30 to 40 feet.
-Ashley Lake is a deep water lake with depths to 300 feet.
+In fact, it is very deep down to 300 feet.
+Springs and various creeks feed the lake which has crystal clear water where one can see to 30 or 40 feet.

 Tongariro is the oldest national park in New Zealand, located in the central North Island.
 It has been acknowledged by UNESCO as one of the 28 mixed cultural and natural World Heritage Sites.